 Mazama members may apply at any time during the year by submitting the following materials to the Climbing Committee:

 - A resume of climbing experience, education and any other outdoor-related information that the candidate would like to share.
 Note: To be eligible to lead intermediate (B&C) alpine climbs the candidate must have completed the Mazama Intermediate Climbing School (ICS) or equivalent education/experience.
-To be eligible to lead advanced alpine climbs (D&E) the candidate must have completed the Mazama Advanced Rock or Advanced Snow and Ice School or equivalent education.
+To be eligible to lead advanced alpine climbs (D&E) the candidate must have completed the Mazama Advanced Rock or Steep Snow and Ice School or equivalent education.

 - A letter explaining why he or she wants to become a leader

 - References from three current Mazama climb leaders.

 Upon acceptance, Leader Development candidates are expected to complete the program within 3 years.
 If a candidate is inactive for 1 of those 3 years without good cause, he or she may be dropped from the program.

 - Information on how to access the Climb Leader Google Drive, including the Climb Leader Manual and Leader Development Manual